Our Commitment to Stakeholders

 2026 Part IV Exam

-To see more frequently asked questions and answers regarding NBCE’s planned changes to be implemented in 2026 for the Part IV Exam, click here or the button the right>>
+To see more frequently asked questions and answers regarding NBCE’s planned changes to be implemented in 2026 for the Part IV Exam, click here or the button below>>

 Produce a more efficient exam that better mimics real-world patient encounters while maintaining fairness, reliability, and validity of the exam and providing more testing opportunities.